Reasons We Have Beards & Moustaches

 In recent years, facial hair has become more fashionable, eventually becoming a full-blown phenomenon of 21st-century maleness.

-It also made a cameo appearance during the start of the COVID pandemic in Japan.
+It also made a cameo appearance during the start of the COVID pandemic in England.

 In 2017, the Centre for Disease Control and Prevention (CDC) released an infographic showing which facial hairstyles were acceptable when wearing a standard respirator or N95 mask and which styles were less acceptable because they "crossed the seal," allowing all manner of nasty little things access to your wide-open mouth.